smartfog/fogflow/doc/en/source/troubleshooting.rst

 * fog node is behind NAT

 If your fog node is behind NAT or a firewall that blocks any incoming notify to your IoT Broker at edge, your fog node can not work properly.
-We are going to support this type of setup in the neary future.
+We are going to support this type of setup in the near future.